 - 1. Sexually active men who have sex with men - 2.
 Persons who have used illicit drugs (injection and non-injection) in the past year - 3.
 Persons with chronic liver disease, including chronic hepatitis C (HCV) - 4.
-Travelers to endemic areas (refer these clients to the SF Department of Public Health Adult Immunization and Travel Clinic at 101 Grove)
+Persons with HIV - 5.
+Persons experiencing homelessness ii.
+Dosing iii.
+Post-exposure Prophylaxis

-5. In addition, adults who seek protection from Hepatitis A virus infection may receive the vaccine; acknowledgement of a specific risk factor by those who seek protection is not needed.
+- 6. Travelers to endemic areas - In addition, adults who seek protection from hepatitis A virus infection may receive the vaccine; acknowledgement of a specific risk factor by those who seek protection is not needed.